raspberrypilearning/club-mentoring/en/quiz2/question_2.md

 legend: Question 2 of 3
 ---

-A Ninja is working on a project.
+A creator is working on a project.
 She is using JavaScript and wants a hidden box to appear when the mouse hovers over it.
 You have used Scratch, but have no idea about JavaScript!
 What do you do?

 --- choices ---